 - Carry bag, pump, and two paddles included

 - Adjustable seats

 Cheapest Hard-Sided Fishing Kayak: Lifetime Tamarack Angler 100

-Lifetime prides themselves on developing stable kayaks and the Tamarack Angler 100 is no different.
+Lifetime prides itself on developing stable kayaks and the Tamarack Angler 100 is no different.

 The wide flat bottom provides you with great stability making it a good choice for beginners.
 A skeg has been installed to compensate for the wide bottom and gives the Angler 100 solid tracking despite the wider hull.

-It doesn’t have the customization of more expensive hard-sided fishing kayaks but you will find a couple of fishing rod holders and two watertight storage hatches.
+It doesn’t have the customization of more expensive hard-sided fishing kayaks but you will find multiple rod holders and two watertight storage hatches.

 - Not as comfortable as most fishing kayaks

 Best Budget Fishing Kayak: Vibe Sea Ghost 110